Kinto/kinto/cliquet_docs/rationale.rst

 General
 -------

-Any application built with *Cliquet*:
+Any application built with *Kinto-Core*:

 * follows the same conventions regarding the HTTP API;
 * takes advantage of its component :term:`pluggability <pluggable>`;